Introduction to Web App Security Testing:

 What is “XSS (Cross Site Scripting)”?

-When a user inserts HTML/ client-side script in the user interface of a web application and this insertion is visible to other users, it is called XSS.
+When a user inserts HTML/ client-side script in the user interface of a web application, this insertion is visible to other users and it is termed as XSS.

 What is “Spoofing”?

 The creation of hoax look-alike websites or emails is called Spoofing.

 Security Testing Approach